yosefbeder/yosefbeder/README.md

 ### ✍️ About me
 Hi, I'm Yosef.

-Currently, I'm a high school student based in Egypt.
+I'm a high school student based in Egypt.

 I've been learning to code since January 19, 2020.